nextcloud/officeonline/README.md

 ### Server

-You will need an working Office Online server.
+You will need an working on-premise Office Online server which has added the Nextcloud server as a trusted host for WOPI.
+The cloud-based Office 365 is not supported.

 ## Support